anukritigoyal/supplychain/README.md

 #### Genesis block creation

-Creation of the first block in the block chain and the subsequent setting of poet consensus algo are shown below.
+Now since this is the first validator, we need to create the first block in the blockchain (Genesis block).
+All the commands in this subsection are to run only on the first node.

 ```shell
 $ sudo sawset genesis -k /etc/sawtooth/keys/validator.priv -o config-genesis.batch